-8 Days Kilimanjaro Umbwe Route is our newest tour and the toughest route to tame the summit of Kilimanjaro.
+8-days Kilimanjaro Umbwe Route is our newest tour and the toughest route to tame the summit of Kilimanjaro.
 If you’re an experienced, bold climber you’ll relish challenging yourself on the unforgiving but uncrowned and beautiful terrain.
 You’ll enjoy breathtaking sights that few travelers see.
-You’ll experience the raw, primitive beauty of sun bleached rocky outcrops and balance along knife-edge ridges with water-carved ravines swooping giddily below.
+You’ll experience the raw, primitive beauty of sun-bleached rocky outcrops and balance along knife-edge ridges with water-carved ravines swooping giddily below.

 You’ll clamber upon the gnarled tree roots of ancient rainforest trails, traverse ice fields shimmering like frosted diamonds in the African sun, and sleep under sweeping star-filled skies.
 You’ll skirt round the dangerous mist-clad Western Breach, crossing each grade of alpine and glacier zone.
 Every moment will be a feast to your senses and a challenge to your body and character.

-The Mountain Kilimanjaro Umbwe Route is like no other; a test of endurance amongst the majesty and grace of Kilimanjaro.
+The Mountain Kilimanjaro Umbwe Route is like no other, a test of endurance amongst the majesty and grace of Kilimanjaro.
 As you stand proudly on Uhuru Peak at sunrise, you can say that you have conquered Umbwe.
 Although not technical, this route is arduous and the steep but short physical climb early on in the tour means there’s no time for altitude acclimatization.
 If you’re undecided or less experienced, try our Machame Route; more gentle but just as amazing.

 Day 1: Kilimanjaro Airport to Moshi

 Our driver will pick you up at the airport and take you to the hotel for briefing.
 Your guides will provide you with a detailed orientation and will examine your gear.
-If you arrive at midday or before, you will have time to explore Moshi, a chilled-out blend of African and Asian influences with a colourful market and a choice of coffee houses and bars.
+If you arrive at midday or before, you will have time to explore Moshi, a chilled-out blend of African and Asian influences with a colorful market and a choice of coffee houses and bars.
 Overnight at Moshi.

 Day 2: Moshi to Umbwe Cave Camp